How does PADI work?

 PADI provides a clear overview of how much dividend income a portfolio can generate annually.
 This is useful for:

-For each security in the portfolio, the expected annual dividend is multiplied by the number of securities held.
-These amounts are then added together.
+Your PADI is based on your current securities.
+For each security in your portfolio, we look at the expected annual dividend and the number of securities you hold.
+We then add those amounts together.

-The calculation is based on expected dividend payments and historical patterns.
-Dividend increases or cuts that are not yet known are not included.
+The expected annual dividend is based on historical patterns.
+Future dividend cuts or increases that are not yet known are not included.

 PADI growth